Drug Defense FAQs

 Here are some frequently asked questions that we receive about drug-related charges.

 Hire an attorney with experience in matters like this.
-Corpus Christi drug possession defense lawyer Phillip W. Goff has more than 20 years of experience with defending people from drug charges.
+Criminal defense lawyer Phillip W. Goff has more than 30 years of experience defending people from drug charges.
 When determining the strength or weakness of cases like yours, important facts need to be developed.
 Where were the drugs found?
 Where were you?
 Were the drugs within your reach?
 Were the drugs in plain sight?
 Were the drugs in a container owned by you?
 Was the car owned by you?
 Were you the driver of the car?
 Was there an odor of drugs in the car?
 Did you have any drug paraphernalia in your possession?
 What were the circumstances of your trip?
 What are the answers to these questions as to the other people in the car?
 This list of questions is not exhaustive.
 Depending upon your case, many other questions could arise.
 If you were not in actual possession of the drugs, the state must prove constructive possession by way of “affirmative links” between you and the drugs.

 The answer is it can vary greatly and depends upon your case, your criminal history, the level of the charge, and the attorney.
-Many attorneys in Nueces County take drug cases.
+Many attorneys in South Texas take drug cases.
 No two attorneys are equal.
 You’ll have to decide for yourself who to hire.
 In making your hiring decision, keep in mind your case can affect you for the rest of your life.
 Some lawyers will charge you much less than others.
 Some young lawyers may charge under $1,000.
 Expect to spend thousands of dollars for most experienced attorneys, especially if your case ultimately goes to trial.
-Drug defense lawyer Phillip W. Goff has over 20 years of experience.
+Drug defense lawyer Phillip W. Goff has over 30 years of experience.

 Click here to learn more about Texas drug policy and legal representation for drug-related charges in the state of Texas or contact us.